catseye/yoob.js/README.markdown

 *   `yoob.Cursor`, in `yoob/cursor.js`

-    A pointer into a `yoob.Playfield` which also has a "delta" which indicates the putative direction/speed at which it is moving.
+    A pointer (position vector) into two-dimensional Cartesian space (typically a `yoob.Playfield`) which also has a "delta" (direction vector) which need not necessarily be used.

 *   `yoob.TextConsole`, in `yoob/text-console.js`